Our landlord's Safety Certificates are carried out by a team of nationwide GasSafe registered engineers. Order your gas safety certificate online.

 Most rental properties require a valid EPC, with an energy performance rating of 'E' or above to be legally let.

 We will arrange for a qualified expert to perform a professional assessment of your rental property's energy efficiency and supply you with an Energy Performance Certificate that will be valid for 10 years.

 Frequently asked questions

-Any property in England, Scotland or Wales that is either being built, marketed for sale or to-let requires an Energy Performance Certificate (EPC).
+Any property in England, Scotland or Wales that is either being built, marketed for sale or let as an entire property requires an Energy Performance Certificate (EPC).

-Since the 1st of October 2008, landlords letting property in the UK must have a valid Energy Performance Certificate of 'E' or above available to prospective tenants.
+Since the 1st of October 2008, landlords letting whole properties in the UK must have a valid Energy Performance Certificate of 'E' or above available to prospective tenants.

 Energy Performance Certificates are valid for ten years.
 After this time, landlords are only required to get a new EPC if they are reletting to a new tenant.